 Adoption is a way to provide a permanent family for children who, for various reasons, cannot live with their birth family.
 The legal adoption process establishes a permanent parent-child relationship between a child and his or her adoptive parents.
 Adoption also removes the legal relationship between the child and his or her birth parents and extended family.

-Adoption and Specialist Support Services, through the department, is responsible for providing services in Queensland for:
+Adoption Services is responsible for providing services in Queensland for:

 - parents considering adoption for their children

 - people seeking information or to lodge a contact statement in relation to a past adoption.

 Adoption Services provides services in accordance with the requirements of the Adoption Act 2009 and the Adoption Regulation 2009 .

 It is unlawful to attempt to privately arrange an adoption in Queensland.

 Information about adoption support and services can now be found on the Queensland Government website.
 Visit our adoption page for information about: